F-Stack/f-stack/dpdk/doc/guides/contributing/documentation.rst

 * The default encoding for a literal block using the simplified ``::`` directive is ``none``.

-* Lines in literal blocks must be less than 80 characters since they can exceed the page width when converted to PDF documentation.
+* Lines in literal blocks should be less than 80 characters.
-  For long literal lines that exceed that limit try to wrap the text at sensible locations.
+  For long literal lines, try to wrap the text at sensible locations.
   For example a long command line could be documented like this and still work if copied directly from the docs::

      ./<build_dir>/app/dpdk-testpmd -l 0-2 -n3 --vdev=net_pcap0,iface=eth0    \